My story is in the form.

 The Studio Space.

 The studio recently moved from a beautiful West Auckland space to a more grown-up commercial studio space replete with big roller door, kitchen and bathroom in Auckland’s North Shore.
-We have lots of light and plants and room to experiment.
-We have four regular wheels and one visiting wheel.
-Lots of items on wheels for a flexible studio workspace and a roller table.
-And of course a good sized kiln for firing our work and yours.
+I have lots of light and plants and room to experiment.
+I have four electric wheels and one kick wheel.
+Lots of items on wheels for a flexible studio workspace, plus a slabroller table.
+And of course a good sized kiln for firing my work and yours.